From Google to Apple

 Classically, Google has a better web experience and Apple has a better native experience, meaning sharing photos with others is better in Apple Photos if and only if you're sharing with other Apple users.

-As I've been getting more into photography I've come to like how smooth the import experience is in macOS—insert SD card, Photos.app automatically opens up to the Import window, I tick "Automatically delete photos after import" and tell it go, and it's done.
+As I've been getting more into photography I've come to like how smooth the import experience is in macOSinsert SD card, Photos.app automatically opens up to the Import window, I tick "Automatically delete photos after import" and tell it go, and it's done.
 I can take the SD card out and the photos will upload in the background.
-The Google equivalent isn't hard but it takes more babysitting.
+The Google equivalent isn't hard but it takes more babysitting, either messing with the filesystem or leaving the SD card in for the entire duration of the upload (and in my case, forgetting to retrieve it later).

 The migration from Google Photos to Apple Photos was simple, but long.
 Google Takeout produced hundreds of gigabytes of exports, which I downloaded onto a Mac and then imported with Photos.app.
-Due to Apple's offline-first approach synchronization took place in the background at reduced speeds.
-This meant it tried to take place while the laptop was closed and charging.
+Due to Apple's offline-first approach synchronization tried to take place while the laptop was closed and charging.
 This was jarring at first when trying to babysit the process, as by design it stops performing well when you start using the machine.
 When I learned to let go, it showed its colors.

 This was a far less noticeable change than I expected.
 Everything from bookmark sync to my extensions to rendering works the same.